 The calm, clear waters of Fairview Lake provide an excellent venue to learn to waterski.
 For beginning skiers, a counselor is in the water with the camper, reassuring and guiding her through the basics.
 As girls improve their skiing skills they can ski around the lake, drop one ski or slalom ski.

 Just for fun!
 Campers jump and play on our 20 foot wide trampoline, or on the water mat floating in the lake.
-Then take a ride on the “wasp'!
-Our “wasp” holds up to five campers at a time and zips around the lake, being towed by our motorboat.
+Then take a ride on a tube!
+Our tubes hold one or two campers at a time and zip around the lake, being towed by our motorboat.
 No skill needed – just hang on!

 Campers experienced with canoe skills, step up to kayaks.
 As they learn safety skills and become proficient with the boats, girls can pass skill levels and earn achievement patches.